jsenv/eslint-config/README.md

 | [jsenvEslintRulesForImport](./src/jsenvEslintRulesForImport.js) | jsenv rules for [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import)                       |
 | [jsenvEslintRulesForReact](./src/jsenvEslintRulesForReact.js)   | jsenv rules for project using react and [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) |

-# More
+# Common use cases

 ## Top level await

 It will be supported by default in ESLint 8.
-Until then you need
+Until then you need:

 1. `"@babel/eslint-parser"` and `"@babel/core"` in your devDependencies
 2. Configure ESLint parser to `"@babel/eslint-parser"`